Inter-Insular cricket

 Inter-Insular cricket refers to cricket contests between representative teams of Jersey and Guernsey in the Channel Islands.
 An inter-insular match has been played annually between the two sides since 1950 and often attracts crowds above 1,000.
 It is often referred as ‘reds vs greens’ contest.
 The format has varied over the years but has been played as a 50-over contest in recent times and a Women’s Inter-Insular match was first played in 2009.
 In 2018, the format switched to a series of Twenty20 matches, although the traditional 50-over match returned from 2019 in addition to the Twenty20 series.
-The Twenty20 matches have had Twenty20 International status since 2019, as the International Cricket Council granted T20I status to all of its members from the start of the year.
-On 31 May 2019, there was also a one-off Women's Twenty20 International (WT20I) fixture between the two women's teams.
-It was the first WT20I match for both teams.
+The Twenty20 matches have had men's Twenty20 International (T20I) status since 2019, as the International Cricket Council granted T20I status to all of its members from the start of the year.
+On 31 May 2019, there was also a one-off women's Twenty20 International fixture between the two women's teams.
+It was the first T20I match for both the teams.